 VISION: The Qaggiq School of Performing Arts supports the development of Inuit artists to be agents of change who create new, forward-thinking Inuit performing arts work.

-The Qaggiq programming is open to emerging and established Arctic performing artists throughout Canada and delivers performing arts education to Arctic children and youth.
+The Qaggiq Performing Arts School is open to all emerging and established Arctic performing artists throughout Canada.
 A research study embedded within the project identifies and consults with performing artists in Canada’s Arctic and provides a means for documenting, marketing and consulting with artists via an online Cultural Map.
 An Arctic-specific pedagogy is delivered by a team of experts in education, the performing arts and Arctic culture, language and communities.

-The Qaggiavuut Society advocates for the building of Qaggiq: Nunavut Performing Arts & Cultural Learning Hub.
+The Qaggiavuut Society advocates for the building of Qaggiq: Nunavut Performing Arts & Cultural Learning Hub as a campus for the Qaggiq School.
 To read more about our campaign, please visit the Support Us pages on this website, or www.letsbuildaqaggiq.ca to send your letter of support to Federal and Territorial leaders.